 Dividends are typically paid from company earnings.
 If a company pays more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
-Comparing dividend payments to a company's net profit after tax is a simple way of reality-checking whether a dividend is sustainable.
-Although it reported a loss over the past 12 months, ADT currently pays a dividend.
-When a company is loss-making, we next need to check to see if its cash flows can support the dividend.
+So we need to form a view on if a company's dividend is sustainable, relative to its net profit after tax.
+While ADT pays a dividend, it reported a loss over the last year.
+When a company recently reported a loss, we should investigate if its cash flows covered the dividend.

 Is ADT's Balance Sheet Risky?

 Given ADT is paying a dividend but reported a loss over the past year, we need to check its balance sheet for signs of financial distress.
-A quick way to check a company's financial situation uses these two ratios: net debt divided by EBITDA (earnings before interest, tax, depreciation and amortisation), and net interest cover.
-Net debt to EBITDA measures a company's total debt load relative to its earnings (lower = less debt), while net interest cover measures the company's ability to pay the interest on its debt (higher = greater ability to pay interest costs).
-ADT has net debt of more than 3x its EBITDA, which is getting towards the limit of most investors' comfort zones.
-Judicious use of debt can enhance shareholder returns, but also adds to the risk if something goes awry.
+A quick check of its financial situation can be done with two ratios: net debt divided by EBITDA (earnings before interest, tax, depreciation and amortisation), and net interest cover.
+Net debt to EBITDA is a measure of a company's total debt.
+Net interest cover measures the ability to meet interest payments.
+Essentially we check that a) the company does not have too much debt, and b) that it can afford to pay the interest.
+With net debt of 4.50 times its EBITDA, investors are starting to take on a meaningful amount of risk, should the business enter a downturn.

 We calculated its interest cover by measuring its earnings before interest and tax (EBIT), and dividing this by the company's net interest expense.
-ADT has interest cover of less than 1 - which suggests its earnings are not high enough to cover even the interest payments on its debt.
-This is potentially quite serious, and we would likely avoid the stock if it were not resolved quickly.
+With EBIT of less than 1 times its interest expense, ADT's financial situation is potentially quite concerning.
+Readers should investigate whether it might be at risk of breaching the minimum requirements on its loans.